LukaLambrecht/SudokuSolver/testing/swordfish/README.md

 Results (as of 06/09/2024):
 `example_xwing.txt`: succes
-`example_swordfish.txt`: not so clear.
-Another swordfish pattern than the one given in the example is found, but it seems to be correct as well.
-In fully automatic mode, this example cannot be solved without forcing chain, but in interactive mode it can; there must be some inefficiency in fully automatic solving.
+`example_swordfish.txt`: succes (another swordfish pattern than the one given in the example is found, but it seems to be correct as well)